khanonjs/khanon.js-website/public/docs/1-creating-new-application.md

 To setup the Babylon.js engine configuration use the [engineConfiguration](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#engineConfiguration) decorator property.
 All the Babylon configuration properties are accessible from there.

-Check the [App decorator properties](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html) to see what you can setup there.
+Check the decorator [props](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html) to see what you can setup there.